LazyDM699/LazyDM699.github.io/_posts/2015-01-02-plant-growth.markdown

 This spell channels vitality into plants within a specific area.
 There are two possible uses for the spell, granting either immediate or long-term benefits.

-If you cast this spell using 1 action, choose a point within range.
-All normal plants in a 100-foot radius centered on that point become thick and overgrown.
+If you cast this spell over 1 minute, all normal plants in a 250-foot radius of you become thick and overgrown.
 A creature moving through the area must spend 4 feet of movement for every 1 foot it moves.

 You can exclude one or more areas of any size within the spell’s area from being affected.